Downing College, Cambridge: Buildings

 The third side of the square was only completed in 1951 with the building of the college chapel.
 Where the fourth side would have been is now a large paddock (known simply as "The Paddock"), with many trees.
-Though not fully enclosed, the court formed before the Downing College is perhaps largest in Cambridge or Oxford (a title contested with Trinity College's Great Court).
+Though not fully enclosed, the court formed before Downing College is perhaps the largest in Cambridge or Oxford (a title contested with Trinity College's Great Court).

 The most recent building additions are the Howard Lodge accommodation, the Howard Building, and most recent of all the Howard Theatre which opened in 2010.
 These were sponsored by the Howard Foundation, and are located behind the main court around their own small garden.
 These facilities are used for conference and businesses gatherings outside the student term.

 Heong Gallery

 The Heong Gallery, opened in February 2016, is a modern and contemporary art gallery at Downing.
 It is named for Alwyn Heong, an alumnus of the college, who is a supporter of the visual arts.
 The conversion of a stables building by Caruso St John won a RIBA regional award.